 Probate laws vary by state.
 Many states require administrators and executors to obtain a probate surety bond, while others only require a bond from administrators and executors who may live out of state.
 Fulton and Dekalb Counties in Georgia often have a bond requirement for estates.

 This surety bond covers losses incurred in the event that you or your client fails to handle others' affairs in a proper, legal and ethical manner.
 Estates can be comprised of cash, real estate, art, jewelry, and other items of value.
 Each estate is unique and the bond amount varies by the size of the estate and the courts requirements.

-As an Administrator or Executor, you may retain a lawyer to help you thorough the process.
-The lawyer fess can be billed to the estate as well as the surety bond premium (the cost of the bond) and any future renewal premium.
-Premiums are due annually, and continue until the estate is settled and the judge issues a court order releasing the bond.
+As an Administrator or Executor, you may retain an attorney to help you thorough the process.
+Court costs and most attorney fees are reimbursed out of the estate funds.
+The surety bond premium (the cost of the bond) and any future renewal premium is not reimbursable with estate funds.
+The premium is due annually and will continue until the estate is settled and the judge issues a court order releasing the bond.

 Prior to processing an Administrator, Administratrix, or Executor Bond, we will need a copy of the court order.
 You may email this along with your application to firstname.lastname@example.org or fax to 404‑351‑3237.
 You may also Apply Online and email or fax the court order separately.

 The premium that you pay for an Administrator, Administratrix or Executor Probate Bond will vary depending on the size of the estate and the amount of the bond required by the court.
 With your good credit, rates start as low as $100 for a Georgia administrator probate bond having a $25,000 or less bond requirement.
 Rates for other states and bond amounts vary.
 Contact our Surety Bond Specialists for a free quote based on your specific situation.

 If an Administrator or Executor fails to obtain a surety bond, the process of distributing assets can be delayed.